EuropeanTestingConference/europeantestingconference/pages/2019/topics/snippets/mark-winteringham.md

 - Describe how approval testing works and differs from traditional asserting
 - Construct approval tests for different interfaces ranging from API to Visual
 - Construct methods to ignore specific data during approval testing

+**Workshop Requirements:**
+ You can either link to or copy into your own resources: [https://automationintesting.com/setup/settingupapprovaltests.html](https://automationintesting.com/setup/settingupapprovaltests.html)